HammazAhmed2105/Networking-Packet-Tracer-Labs/Hospital Network Design/index.md

 10. MLOC-Switch(config)#do wr
     **Saves the running configuration to the startup configuration.**

 - The configuration is same on all the other switches, except the host name part.
-So i wrote the commands on Notepad, cahnged it fro each switch and just copy pasted to save time.
+So i wrote the commands on Notepad, changed it for each switch and just copy pasted to save time.

 <img src="https://i.imgur.com/WxB8Hbx.png" height="65%" width="65%" alt="Disk Sanitization Steps"/>

+- Upon checking I realized I forgot to use the command "service password encryption", which encrypts all password.
+So also include that command at the end.